Defiant Development

-Defiant Development Pty Ltd was an Australian independent video game developer based in Brisbane.
-It was formed in May 2010 by Morgan Jaffit and Dan Treble, veterans of Pandemic Studios, in the aftermath of the closures of several larger video game studios in the country.
+Defiant Development Pty Ltd is an Australian video game publisher and former developer based in Brisbane.
+It was formed in May 2010 by Morgan Jaffit and Dan Treble, formerly of Pandemic Studios, in the aftermath of the closures of several larger video game studios in the country.
 Defiant primarily developed mobile games until 2013, when it moved to larger projects with Hand of Fate.
 The game was released in 2015 following a successful Kickstarter campaign and an early access phase, and it was followed by a sequel, Hand of Fate 2, in 2017.
 Defiant avoided "crunch" and Jaffit was outspoken about his opposition to the practice, as well as his support for a trade union.
-In July 2019, the studio was wound down due to what Jaffit called a "risky" business model and failure to adapt to changing market conditions.
-The studio ceased game development, thereby cancelling The World in My Attic, and planned to further support its existing games.
+In July 2019, the studio ceased game development due to what Jaffit called a "risky" business model and failure to adapt to changing market conditions.
+It thereby cancelled The World in My Attic but planned to further support its existing games.